Machine-Learning to Trust: Introduction

 \textit{Related literature}

-The model in this paper synthesizes ideas from two strands in the behavioral game theory literature, and applies them to the question of sustaining cooperation in long-run interactions.
+Eliaz and Spiegler (2019,2022) initiated the study of strategic interactions with agents who form beliefs according to an ML-like procedure that involves a fit-complexity trade-off.
+In these papers, a conventionally rational agent reports his type to an automated agent who makes choices on the agent's behalf, and uses penalized regression to form beliefs about the appropriate action as a function of the agent's type.

-First, Jehiel and Mohlin (2024) and Jehiel and Weber (2024) take Jehiel's (2005) notion of Analogy-Based Expectations Equilibrium, which captures strategic behavior under coarse beliefs, as a starting point.
+This paper is also related to two strands in the behavioral game theory literature.
+In one strand, Jehiel and Mohlin (2024) and Jehiel and Weber (2024) take Jehiel's (2005) notion of Analogy-Based Expectations Equilibrium, which captures strategic behavior under coarse beliefs, as a starting point.
 They then apply basic ideas from the ML literature on clustering to endogenize the analogy partitions that underlie players' coarse equilibrium beliefs.

 In Jehiel and Mohlin (2024), partition cells are shaped by an exogenous notion of similarity between contingencies.
-However, they also respond to the equilibrium frequency of contingencies --- in the spirit of the bias-variance trade-off that is fundamental to the ML literature --- such that infrequent contingencies are more likely to be grouped together. \footnote{ Mohlin (2014) studies single-agent decision-making with endogenous formation of coarse beliefs based on MSPE minimization.} In Jehiel and Weber (2024), which is the closest precedent for MLEQ, partition size is fixed at some $K$ , and stability of partitions is determined by (local or global) minimization of MSPE.
+However, they also respond to the equilibrium frequency of contingencies --- in the spirit of the bias-variance trade-off that is fundamental to the ML literature --- such that infrequent contingencies are more likely to be grouped together. \footnote{ Mohlin (2014) studies single-agent decision-making with endogenous formation of coarse beliefs based on MSPE minimization.}

+In Jehiel and Weber (2024), which is the closest precedent for MLEQ, partition size is fixed at some $K$, and stability of partitions is determined by (local or global) minimization of MSPE.
 The global version of the solution concept in Jehiel and Weber (2024) can be viewed as a variant of MLEQ, in which the cost of a partition is $0$ when its size is weakly below $K$, and $\infty $ above it.
+The key departures in this paper from Jehiel and Weber (2024) are the non-degenerate preference for simple beliefs, and the dynamic context that endogenizes the distribution over contingencies and gives rise to the above-described misalignment between prediction and best-replying.